 The stunning flowers continued in to Morden Hall with trailing ivy and ruscus down the bannister of the grand staircase.
 Blue delphinium, cream lisianthus and yellow dahlias filled large hurricane vases in the fireplaces.
 And, on the centre of each table, pretty spring arrangements sat in small clear fishbowl vases.

 The Wedding Breakfast

 Following their ceremony in the Willow Room, guests enjoyed Pimm’s and canapés in the gardens of Morden Hall.
-Moving in to dine, Galloping Gourmet served a delicious wedding breakfast, starting with individual filo tarts with goats cheese, spinach, courgette and pine nuts.
+Moving in to dine, the in-house caterers served a delicious wedding breakfast, starting with individual filo tarts with goats cheese, spinach, courgette and pine nuts.
 Fillet of beef with potato dauphinoise was chosen for the main course, followed by glazed lemon tart with raspberry coulis.

 ‘We chose the beef course based on our tasting evening, and the starter and pudding as they are some of our favourite foods,” says Ruth.
 “We loved the food as it was fine dining standard.
 Everyone commented on how much they loved the beef and how every piece was cooked perfectly.”

 As day turned to evening, Neil from A1 Discos filled the dancefloor with a selection of songs, including the first dance tune, ‘You Got the Love’ by Florence and the Machine.

 “They are one of our favourite bands and we’ve seen them a few times in concert,” says Ruth.

 And to eat?
 Pizza!
 This was cooked outside in the pizza oven and served to the guests during the evening - a definite success!